vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 ![GeneralizedCommand](images/GeneralizedCommandActivityDiagram.png)
 <div align="center"><sup style="font-size:100%"><i>Figure X</i></sup></div><br>

-The left rake symbol in the above figure can refer to any Play Mode command such as [the answer command](#413-select-deck) (beside the `PlayCommand`) while the right rake symbol can refer to any Command Mode command such as [the select command](#413-select-deck)
+The left rake symbol in the above figure can refer to any Play Mode command such as [the answer command](#413-select-deck) (besides the `PlayCommand`) while the right rake symbol can refer to any Command Mode command such as [the select command](#413-select-deck)

-To switch into Play Mode, the user can enter a `PlayCommand`.
+To switch `Logic Manager` into Play Mode, the user can enter a `PlayCommand`.
 Below is a sequence diagram for the `PlayCommand`.

 ![AnswerCommandSequenceDiagram](images/AnswerCommandSequenceDiagram.png)
 <div align="center"><sup style="font-size:100%"><i>Figure X</i></sup></div><br>

-From the above diagram, entering a `Play Command` will result in the follow steps:
+From the above diagram, entering `/play` will result in the follow steps:

 Step 1: User enters `/play`